 When you look at someone’s face, their jawline is one of the first features that stands out.
 It shapes how masculine or feminine a face appears, from a sharp, angular outline to a softer, more tapered curve.
-That’s why the male vs female jawline has become such an interesting topic in aesthetics, and why nonsurgical treatments like jaw fillers are gaining attention for both men and women.
+That is why the male vs female jawline has become such an interesting topic in aesthetics, and why nonsurgical treatments like jaw fillers are gaining attention for both men and women.

 Think of Brad Pitt’s sharp, square jaw versus Scarlett Johansson’s softer, tapered contour.
 Both are attractive, but they reflect two very different facial anatomies.